yssource/rhai/README.md

 ---------------------------------

-Even if a custom function does not mutate state nor cause side effects, it may still be _volatile_, i.e. it _depends_ on the external environment and not _pure_.
+Even if a custom function does not mutate state nor cause side effects, it may still be _volatile_, i.e. it _depends_ on the external environment and is not _pure_.
 A perfect example is a function that gets the current time - obviously each run will return a different value!
-The optimizer, when using [`OptimizationLevel::Full`], _assumes_ that all functions are _pure_, so when it finds constant arguments it will eagerly run execute the function call.
+The optimizer, when using [`OptimizationLevel::Full`], _assumes_ that all functions are _pure_, so when it finds constant arguments it will eagerly execute the function call.
 This causes the script to behave differently from the intended semantics because essentially the result of the function call will always be the same value.

 Therefore, **avoid using [`OptimizationLevel::Full`]** if you intend to register non-_pure_ custom types and/or functions.